bangsite/bangsite/README.md

     <img src="https://media.giphy.com/media/kje0rsDyVEMEzQLPol/giphy.gif" width="100"/>
     <h1 align="left">Hi 👋, I'm Bang </h1>
     <p><img src="https://komarev.com/ghpvc/?username=bangsite&label=Views&color=0e75b6&style=flat" alt="bangsite"/></p>
-    <p>I'm a passionate Frontend Developer with over 4 years of experience delivering high-quality web applications.
+    <p>I'm a passionate front-end developer with over 4 years of experience delivering high-quality web applications.
 My expertise lies in modern frameworks like Vue.js and Nuxt 3, complemented by a solid foundation in JavaScript, TypeScript, and UI libraries such as Tailwind CSS and Ant Design.
-I've also worked with React and backend technologies like Node.js and MongoDB, allowing me to build seamless full-stack solutions.</p>
+I've also worked with React and backend technologies like Node.js and MongoDB, allowing me to build seamless full-stack solutions. </p>
+      <p>I excel at translating complex designs into responsive, accessible, and dynamic interfaces, always striving to enhance the user experience.
+Beyond development, I am strongly interested in optimizing web performance and exploring emerging technologies to stay ahead in the fast-paced tech landscape.</p>
 </div>

 <div id="about">